iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 Below, we use the terms *ingredient*, *antiinfective* and *antimicrobial*, and these are largely interchangable for our purposes.
 An *ingredient* is a generic term for an item described in the index.
 An *antiinfective* is an umbrella term for an ingredient with anti-infective properties (e.g. an antimicrobial, antiparasitic, or a compound like copper sulphate that has antimicrobial properties).
 And an *antimicrobial* is an ingredient with antimicrobial properties, generally recognized as a 'drug'.

 An AST generally includes at least one traditional *antiinfective*, and may include one or more additional *active ingredients* (e.g. chlortetracycline and copper supplementation) or an adjuvant (e.g. penicillin with a beta-lactamase inhibitor).

+.. hint:: When the study uses a drug that specifies a different form than what appears in ATCvet, (e.g. -tartarate, -sulfate, -free acid, -chloride, copper, ccfa, etc) do not attach a note to the reference.
+Instead, in the factor description field, write "drug administered as X". e.g. *tylosin* (official name in ATCvet) may be administered as *tylosin tartrate.*

 ATCVet Code Reference
 ~~~~~~~~~~~~~~~~~~~~~